pepefrog69/conversation/dialog-runtime.md

 1. Click **Apply**.

 If you decide that you want to prevent digressions into several root nodes, but do not want to edit each one individually, you can add the nodes to a folder.
 From the *Customize* page of the folder, you can set the *Allow digressions into this node* toggle to **Off** to apply the configuration to all of the nodes at once.
 See [Organizing the dialog with folders](dialog-build.html#folders) for more information.

+### Digression tutorial
+{: #digression-tutorial}

+Follow the [tutorial](tutorial-digressions.html) to import a workspace that has a set of nodes already defined.
+You can walk through some exercises that illustrate how digressions work.

 ### Design considerations
 {: #digression-design-considerations}